OakAces/acechat-electron/protocol.md

-#Client Protocol
+#Client-to-Client Protocol

-The client protocol is a secondary and independent protocol from the main server protocol.
-The client protocol is used to communicate special commands that don't need interference from the server between clients.
+The client-to-client protocol is a secondary and independent protocol from the main server protocol.
+The client-to-client protocol is used to communicate special commands that don't need interference from the server between clients.

+Different implementations of the AceChat chat client may choose to implement this protocol differently, but the input and output should be the same to allow for maximum cross-compatibility.

 Encoded messages take the form:
 ```
 \protocolxxx<message>\xxx
 ```
-where `xxx` is the protocol number.
+where `xxx` is the three digit hexadecimal protocol number.

 ##Currently Supported Encodings